meverett1167/bados-sg-agility-2018/docs/bados/module1.rst

 ^^^^^^^^^^^^^^^^^^^^^^
 In the section you will create a DoS profile with **Behavioral Detection and Analysis** enabled, and attach the DoS profile to the virtual server.

-1. Using Chromium Browser on the |xj|, open tab to the GUI on bigip01 (https://10.1.1.245).
+1. Using Chromium Browser on the |xj|, open a tab to the GUI on bigip01 (https://10.1.1.245).
 2. Navigate to **Security ›› DoS Protection : DoS Profiles**
 3. Select **Create**.
 Name your profile **hackazon\_bados** and select **Finished**.
 Open your **hackazon\_bados** DoS profile.
 4. Select the **Application Security** tab from DoS Profile navigation bar.